 Predator Monitoring

 Predator-prey dynamics are an important part of ecosystem balance.
-Our team collects data on the numbers and distribution of our large carnivores, tracking not only birth and death rates but also prey preferences across the year.
+Our team collects data on the numbers and distribution of our large carnivores, tracking not only birth and death rates but also prey preferences throughout the year.
 By following specific individuals using field rangers and telemetry collars and by setting up camera traps in strategic locations, we are able to develop a better sense of both inter- and intra-species relationships.

 | Lewa